Surfing in the United Kingdom

-Surfing was first introduced in the United Kingdom in 1929 when four Australian teenagers brought the sport to Cribbar, Britain.
-Earlier recorded instance of surfing in the UK may have happened in Bridlington in the 19th Century.

-The sport has a small but significant following, and Cornwall is considered a hotbed of surfing in the United Kingdom.
+Surfing was first introduced to the United Kingdom in 1890 and has since become a popular pastime, particularly in Cornwall, North Devon, and South Wales.
+With approximately 500,000 people participating per year, it contributes over £1.8 billion to the UK economy annually.
+GB Surfing is the primary governing body for the sport of surfing in the United Kingdom.

 History

 The Museum of British Surfing opened in 2012 in Braunton, Devon.
 English Surfing Federation is the official board in the United Kingdom for surfing.
 For Wales it is the Welsh Surfing Federation.
 Surfing in Scotland is a minor sport.
 There are also a number of popular surfing locations in Northern Ireland.

 Russell Winter was the first British surfer to make the World Surfing Championship tour in surfing.

 Demographics

 Women make up 20% of surfers in the country.
 250,000 people participate each year in surfing.
-Surfers in the UK tends to be a sport participated by the more affluent classes in the society and generates £2billion per year.
+Surfing in the UK tends to be a sport participated by the more affluent classes in the society and generates £2billion per year.